Frequently asked questions

 What is in the apartment when I move in?

 The housing is in a condition that is generally considered adequate.
 There is a stove (oven and hotplate) and a ventilation hood but you need to provide other equipment yourself.
-That is, you need to bring your own refrigerator, dishwasher (60 cm), washing machine and anything else you choose to have.
-There is a wardrobe in the main bedroom and the apartment has storage closets.
+That is, you need to bring your own washing machine, dishwasher (60 cm), a refrigerator (standard 60 cm. wide) etc. There is a wardrobe in the main bedroom and the apartment has storage closets.

 There have been changes in my family situation, can I change my registration?